steveshogren/hugo-blog/content/page/training.md

   When you first run a file, DrRacket will download a working version of MIT Scheme that can be used to complete the exercises. ```Ctrl-R``` will execute a file.

+  You likely will not be able to complete every single exercise without help.
+  This is okay!
+Plenty of people have posted excellent answers online for how to solve all the homework.
+If you get stuck and frustrated, just look up a solution and take some time to understand it.

+### Step 4 - Small Project

+  When you have finished the homework in SICP, choose a small project to build yourself.
+Maybe a basic web-site,